 Here is the lesson I learned and what you should know

 Do more.
 Be more.
 Give more.
 And create value.
 If your current company cannot see your value, I am confident another employer will.

 So, how does this relate to money?

 In order to do that, you need to increase your skills and experience, network internally and externally, and add value above what’s listed in the job description.

-Beleive in yourself.
+Believe in yourself.
 Believe in what you can contribute.
 Don’t be afraid to ask.
 And don’t be afraid to walk away.

 This is why financial knowledge is important.
 During this period of my life, I was in $40,000 of student loan and credit card debt but began to prioritize debt repayment.
-I took advantage of all company benefits, lived with my parents rent-free, and curtailed spending to pay off the debt within 3 years and save money.
-This plan allowed me to quit the job and spend a year attending filmmaking classes at NYU before taking the job in California.
+I took advantage of all company benefits, returned to live with my parents, and curtailed spending to pay off the debt within 3 years while saving money.